![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 marriage was to John Dranow, a prose writer and vice president of the

 New England Culinary Institute.
 The Triumph of Achilles (1985), which was awarded the National Book Critics Circle Award, drew from the Bible, classic myths, and fairy tales.
 Known for being reclusive and staying out of the media spotlight, it was not until the 1990s, when Glück poetry caught the attention of a wide reading public.
 Glück received the Pulitzer Prize for poetry in 1993 for The Wild Iris (1992), in which she shifted from a singular lyric "I" to a plural, a conversation between three voices, flowers, a human gardener and a creator God of the Old Testament.
 The first voice is that of a flower: "At the end of my suffering / there was a door. / Hear me out: that which you call death / I remember." ('The Wild Iris) Critics praised the beauty of her language, its simplicity and intensity.
 The literary critic Helen Vendler compared her to the poet Emily Dickinson.
 When she was named in October 2003 the US poet laureate, succeeding Billy Collins, she told the Associated Press that she preferred her audience small, intense, and passionate.
-In addition to poetry, Glück has published essay collections.
+In addition to poetry, Glück published essay collections.
 Proofs & Theories: Essays on Poetry (1994) won the PEN/Albrand Award for nonfiction.
-Her second volume of essay, American Originality: Essays on Poetry, appeared in 2017.
-"Fans of Glück’s own poems will recognize her trademark severity.
+Her second volume of essays, American Originality: Essays on Poetry, appeared in 2017.
+"Fans of Glück's own poems will recognize her trademark severity.
 In her extreme focus and clipped, uncompromising sentences, Glück recalls no one so much as Susan Sontag.
 Like Sontag, Glück assumes her readers know the texts under consideration – she often omits the customary quotations critics use to illustrate their points." ('Deep Dives Into How Poetry Works (and Why You Should Care)' by Craig Morgan Teicher, The New York Times, Aug.
-4, 2017) Glück's first work of fiction, the short novel Marigold and Rose (2022), is about the inner lives of two infant twins.
-Glück has taught in several universities and colleges, first
+4, 2017) Glück's first work of fiction, the short novel Marigold and Rose (2022), was about the inner lives of two infant twins.
+Glück taught in several universities and colleges, first

 in the 1970s at Goddard College in Vermont.
 At Williams College,